Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale diffusions: Main results

 These two theorems show that both estimators based on the multiscale data from \eqref{eq:SDE_MS} converge to the homogenized drift coefficient $A$ of \eqref{eq:SDE_H}.
 Since the analysis is similar for the two cases, we will mainly focus on the second score function with filtered observations and at the end of each step we will state the differences with respect to the estimator without pre-processed data.

 \begin{remark} Since the main goal of this work is the estimation of the effective drift coefficient $A$, in the numerical experiments and in the following analysis we will always assume the effective diffusion coefficient $\Sigma$ to be known.
 Nevertheless, we remark that our methodology can be slightly modified in order to take into account the estimation of the effective diffusion coefficient too.
 In fact, the parameter $a$ can be replaced by the parameter $\theta = (a,s) \in \R^{M+1}$ where $a$ stands for the drift and $s$ stands for the diffusion, yielding nonlinear systems of dimension $M+1$ corresponding to \eqref{eq:system2solve} and \eqref{eq:system2solve_filter}.
-The proofs of the asymptotic unbiasedness of the new estimators $\widehat \theta^\epl_{N,J}$ and $\widetilde \theta^\epl_{N,J}$ can be adjusted analogously. \end{remark}
+The proofs of the asymptotic unbiasedness of the new estimators $\widehat \theta^\epl_{N,J}$ and $\widetilde \theta^\epl_{N,J}$ can be adjusted analogously.
+For completeness, we provide a more detailed explanation and a numerical experiment illustrating this approach in Section \ref{sec:num_diff}. \end{remark}